oscarmonllor99/pyHALMA/README.md

   - E-MILES --> directory of E-MILES SSP models
   - calipso_output --> where to save calipso outputs
   - halo_particles --> where to save particles indices of each halo found by the halo finder.
+  - asohf_results --> where to find the ASOHF catalogue

 * COMPILE "compile_f2py" with ./compile_f2py